quicwg/base-drafts/draft-ietf-quic-transport.md

 application protocol SHOULD provide guidance about the conditions under which generating a PING is recommended.
 This guidance SHOULD indicate whether it is the client or the server that is expected to send the PING.
-Having both endpoints send PING frames without coordination can cause excessive number of packets and poor performance.
+Having both endpoints send PING frames without coordination can produce an excessive number of packets and poor performance.

 A connection will time out if no packets are sent or received for a period longer than the time specified in the idle_timeout transport parameter (see